alire-project/alire/README.md

 Run `alr help <command>` for more details about a command.

 ### Downloading, compiling and running an executable project ###
 Obtaining an executable project already cataloged in Alire is straightforward.
-We'll demonstrate it with the `hello` project which is a plain "Hello, world!" application (or you can use the `hangman` project as a funnier alternative).
+We'll demonstrate it with the `hello` project which is a plain "Hello, world!" application (or you can use the `hangman` or `eagle_lander` projects as funnier alternatives).

 Follow these steps: